 Quiche!
 So many possibilities, so little time.
 Today’s post: Salmon quiche!
 The French are famous for their fabulous quiche.
 What could be easier than throwing together a handful of fresh yummy ingredients, covering them in an egg custard and baking everything to golden perfection?
 Nothing, I think.

 Although dill is traditionally associated with salmon, I like to use tarragon instead.
-The bright taste of French tarragon is a nice accent to the quiche.
+The bright taste of French tarragon is a nice accent to the seafood quiche.
 Using shallots instead of regular onions is also a preference of mine.
 Shallots have a milder flavor than cooking onions and thus do not overpower the flavor of the salmon.

 This salmon quiche is great for either a light lunch or dinner.
 Pair it with a side of mixed greens, or fresh green beans drizzled with a lemon vinaigrette.
 Yum!!!!!